omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ^^^^^^^^

 You can display the selected data items on a chart.
-To open the chart, choose one of the :guilabel:`Plot ...` items from the context menu, or press Enter (double-click also works for single data lines).
+To open the chart, choose one of the :guilabel:`Plot` items from the context menu, or press Enter (double-click also works for single data lines).
 See section :ref:`ana-creating-charts` for more information.